ASingham/MMAN4020_T3_2022_Purple_House/README.md

     ** Note: A custom dashboard can be created to display user specified graphs and visuals.
 A tutorial for this can be found [here](https://doc.asksensors.com/docs/d/s1/dashboard-customization/)

-    ### Important: Data published to AskSensor is retained for 18 months

 2. Exporting AskSensors data for longterm data storage and further data visualisation

     AskSensor allows for the data sent to it to be downloaded into CSV format as follows: